Each of us is unique in our own way. We all have different thoughts, feelings, and behaviors that sum up our personalities.

 Developing a strong personality is not a one-time task.
 It is a continuous process that permeates everything you do, in every walk of life.

 There are many strong personalities you can take inspiration from.
-Far more techniques that can help you improve your skills, conquer your fears, defy odds, and set you up for success.
+Far more techniques can help you improve your skills, conquer your fears, defy odds, and set you up for success.

 However, the bottom line of everything is to embrace your uniqueness.
 All your strengths, weaknesses, thoughts, and feelings shape a unique human being like no other.